 One recurring journal entry has at least one journal entry pending:

 The second notification occurs any time you go to the Journal Entries tab.
-You will see a yellow notice that at least one journal entry is pending:
+You will see a yellow notice at the top that at least one journal entry is pending:

 Click the yellow bar to see a list of journal entries due: